dreibh/netperfmeter/README.md

      SSLKEYLOGFILE=/home/$USER/keylog/sslkeylog.log netperfmeter ...
      ```

-  4. When recording a NetPerfMeter QUIC communication, make sure to also include the QUIC connection setup!
+  4. When recording a NetPerfMeter QUIC communication, make sure to also include the QUIC connection handshake!

 ## Miscellaneous